A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Acknowledgements

 \section{Acknowledgements}

-The authors are very grateful to B. Klinedinst and A. Willette of the Program in Neuroscience and the Department of Food Sciences and Human Nutrition at Iowa State University for help with the interpretation of Figure~\ref{fig:imag2}.
+The authors are very grateful to two anonymous reviewers whose comments on an earlier version of this manuscript greatly improved its content.
+Out sincere thanks also to B. Klinedinst and A. Willette of the Program in Neuroscience and the Department of Food Sciences and Human Nutrition at Iowa State University for help with the interpretation of Figure~\ref{fig:imag2}.